 I had no problems with my dress but believe it or not I forgot my cathedral veil.
 I tried my best not to forget anything but as soon as we got to the resort I realized it was still hanging in my closet in California.
 Trust me, even if you think you will remember it, put it on your list!

-What would be your recommendations to other brides wanting to travel with their dress overseas?
+4. What would be your recommendations to other brides wanting to travel with a dress overseas?

 I encourage all brides that are traveling by plane to check with their airline and find out what their policy is on carrying wedding dresses on board.

 My husband and I wish we had found wedOtahiti sooner * because Nelly made our weddingmoon a fun and stress-free planning experience!
 She perfectly arranged the timeline, contacted and coordinated with every vendor and answered all of our questions every step of the way.
 We couldn’t have done it without her help!
 She is so sweet and you could tell she genuinely wanted to make this one of the happiest days of our lives.
 Thank you again for making our dreams come true!